-If you are searching for a peaceful holiday, this are the 5 best Greek Islands for relaxing and have a great and peaceful vacation.
+If you are searching for a peaceful holiday, thESE are the 5 best Greek Islands for relaxing and have a great and peaceful vacation.

 How to get to Milos: Take a flight to Santorini and then fast ferry to Milos

-If Milos is the Greek island you prefer, take a look to our offer of hotels in Milos.
+If Milos is the Greek island you prefer, take a look at our offer of hotels in Milos.

-How to get to Sifnos: Take a flight to Athens, and then from Pireus Port you take a 2 hour bat trip to Sifnos.
+How to get to Sifnos: Take a flight to Athens, and then from Pireus Port you take a 2-hour boat trip to Sifnos.

-If Sifnos is the Greek island you prefer, take a look to our offer of hotels in Sifnos.
+If Sifnos is the Greek island you prefer, take a look at our offer of hotels in Sifnos.

 How to reach Astipalea: it is just one hour of flight from Athens.

-If Astipalea is the Greek island you prefer, take a look to our offer of hotels in Astipalea.
+If Astipalea is the Greek island you prefer, take a look at our offer of hotels in Astipalea.

-How to reach Zante: from Athens by plane of from Patras by boat.
+How to reach Zante: from Athens by a plane or from Patras by boat.

-If Zante is the Greek island you prefer, take a look to our offer of hotels in Zante.
+If Zante is the Greek island you prefer, take a look at our offer of hotels in Zante.

 How to get to Amorgos: You fly to Mykonos, Naxos or Athens, from where you should take a quite long boat trip.

-Take a look to all hotels in Greek Islands
+Take a look at all hotels in Greek Islands